bsridharpatnaik/Expense-Tracker/README.md

 - **Allows users to keep track of changes and modifications made over time.**

 ## Installation
-The application is built as a PWA and is installable on mobile devices.
-It features a splash screen on load and automatically attempts to authenticate users using a saved JWT token.
+The application is built as a PWA and is installable on mobile devices. you can access it using URL https://egcity-et.vercel.app/dashboard

 ## Technologies Used
 - **Spring Boot** for the backend.